srijit-03/TIC-TAC-TOE/README.md

-# TIC-TAC-TOE
-Tic Tac Toe is a 2-player game played on a 3×3 grid.
-Players take turns marking X or O, aiming to get three in a row—horizontally, vertically, or diagonally.
-The first to do so wins.
-If all spaces are filled without a winner, it's a draw.
-Simple, fun, and strategy-based!
+process to make a Tic Tac Toe game:

+Design the UI – Create a 3x3 grid layout.

+Set player turns – Use X and O alternately.

+Handle clicks – Detect and mark a cell.

+Check for win – After each move, check rows, columns, and diagonals.

+Check for draw – If all cells are filled and no winner.

+Show result – Display winner.

+Restart option – Add a reset button to play again.